jnozzi/cocoadev.com/markdown/CURLHandle.md

-These General/URLHandle... methods are necessary as far as I can tell.
+These URLHandle... methods are necessary as far as I can tell.
 I hope this helps... does anyone know of a more minimalistic implementation?

 -Joe